joolstorrentecalo/gitlab-foss/doc/user/group/index.md

 <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
 For details about groups, watch [GitLab Namespaces (users, groups and subgroups)](https://youtu.be/r0sJgjR2f5A).

-## Edit group name, description, and avatar
+## Edit group name and description

 You can edit your group details from the group general settings.